sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## Some initial findings

 I found the [EFF long word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) to be compound-safe (which is really cool!).
+EFF notes that in making the line "We also ensured that no word is an exact prefix of any other word."
+I'm not sure if that condition is enough on its own to ensure "compound-safety" as I've defined it here.

-However, in the 1Password list (labeled `word_lists/agile_words.txt` in this project, copied from [this 1Password challenge](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt)), I found 2,661 compound words (see: `scrap-lists-of-compound-words-and-components/agile_double_bad_words.txt`), made up of 1,511 unique bad single words (see: `scrap-lists-of-compound-words-and-components/agile_single_bad_words.txt`).
+In contrast, in the 1Password list (labeled `word_lists/agile_words.txt` in this project, copied from [this 1Password challenge](https://github.com/agilebits/crackme/blob/master/doc/AgileWords.txt)), I found a lot of problematic overlaps (I'm working on getting a count, but it might be too many to make the resulting compound-safe list, as outputted by this tool, usable).
+As for compoundings: I found 2,661 compound words (see: `scrap-lists-of-compound-words-and-components/agile_double_bad_words.txt`), made up of 1,511 unique bad single words (see: `scrap-lists-of-compound-words-and-components/agile_single_bad_words.txt`).

 NOTE: 1Password's software, as far as I know, does NOT allow users to generate random passphrase without punctuation between words.
 Users _must_ choose to separate words with a period, hyphen, space, comma, or underscore.
 So these findings do NOT constitute a security issue with 1Password.

-## An example

-The aim of the tool is to  is to remove the fewest number of these bad words to make the list compound-safe (see the `find_words_to_remove` function).
-When I ran it on the 1Password wordlist, I got 498 words back, which I dumped in to `scrap-lists-of-compound-words-and-components/words_to_remove_from_agile_list.txt`.

-Then the `make_clean_list` function removes these 498 words, giving us the list found in `word_lists/agile_words.txt.compound-safe`, a list of 17,830 words compound-safe words.

-Now, we should note that reducing the length of the list from 18,328 words to 17,830 has a cost.
-Given 1Password's current list of 18,328 words, when a user adds one of these words to their passphrase, they're adding about 14.162 bits of entropy to their passphrase.
-Using the shortened, compound-safe 17,830 word list, each randomly generated word would add about 14.122 bits to the passphrase.
-Of course, Agile Bits/1Password could replace the 498 words while keeping the list compound-safe.

 ## Caveats / Known issues